SwiftQueue: Optimizing Low-Latency Applications with Swift Packet Queuing: Design

-\tightsubsubsection{Focusing on sharp changes with new loss function} \myparaq{Why not standard loss functions} Standard deep learning models often use loss functions such as the Mean Squared Error (MSE) to train the models, to make the predicted value closer to the ground truth.
+\paragraph*{Why not standard loss functions?} Standard deep learning models often use loss functions such as the Mean Squared Error (MSE) to train the models, to make the predicted value closer to the ground truth.
 This helps the model in learning patterns in the input data over average trends in the input.
 However, these traditional loss functions, such as the MSE, try to reduce prediction errors {\em everywhere}~\cite{zeng2023transformers}, rather than focusing on {\em sharp changes}.
 As we just discussed, \name needs the Transformer architecture to specifically target the neighbourhoods of sharp changes and accurately predict them for better packet-level queue selection.
 Thus, the key question is, \emph{how to make \name focus on sharp latency changes?}

-\mypara{Focusing loss function on change points} For this, we design a custom loss function based on the original MSE loss.
+\paragraph*{Focusing loss function on change points} For this, we design a custom loss function based on the original MSE loss.
 We employ a scaling factor to the loss, in the case the absolute difference successive latency of two values is greater than a given threshold (\ie a sharp latency).
 This helps the model give greater attention to this neighbourhood, and the increased difference in latency signifies the sudden drop or spike in latency.
 For a given prediction $p(x)$ and a target value $t(x)$, we define the loss function $LF$ as

 Our loss function $LF$ has two hyper-parameters: $\alpha$ as the penalizing factor, in case there is a sudden change in latency greater than $\delta$.
 The optimal choice of these values can vary with applications. \name's current design chooses $\alpha = 10$ and, following our definition of sharp changes (\S\ref{ss:tf_predict}), $\delta$ is at least $20$ ms difference in addition to at least a relative $20\%$ difference between two successive packet latencies.
 We observed that the \name can learn well under this design.